thoughtram/blog/_posts/2017-07-26-a-web-animations-deep-dive-with-angular.md

 {% endraw %}
 {% endhighlight %}

-The dasboard now composes the `ProfileStatsComponent` which will later define its own animation.
+The dashboard now composes the `ProfileStatsComponent` which will later define its own animation.
 For now, let's focus on the profile animation and talk about child animations in a minute.

 Here's how we define our `profileAnimation`: